 If you received a letter stating that your child was approved for meal benefits through the direct certification process, you will not have to fill out another application.
 In addition, you will want to keep this letter to verify your student's meal status for other programs within the school district.

-When completing the free and reduced application, please include all students enrolled in the on one application, sign, date and include the last four digits of your social security number.
+When completing the child nutrition application, please include all students enrolled in the on one application, sign, date and include the last four digits of your social security number.

 This information is always keep confidential.
 You may always complete a new application if your family situation changes at anytime through out the school year.